 Many Ecommerce systems come with a built in site search facility, and some will be better than others.
 But I’d strongly recommend that you look into a specialised site search solution.

 Visitors who successfully use the site search to find what they want typically convert at double the rate of those who don’t.
-See the example below from a client’s campaign.

 So by encouraging more people to use the site search and making sure it delivers the right results, you will increase sales due to the higher conversion rate.